Traumatic Invalidation: Hidden Emotional Wounds, Signs, and Healing

 Examples of Traumatic Invalidation

-Traumatic invalidation can have a profound and lasting impact on a person’s mental well-being, leading to feelings of shame, self-doubt, and emotional dysregulation.
+Traumatic invalidation leaves a lasting impact on a person’s mental well-being, developing feelings of shame, self-doubt, and emotional dysregulation.
 Here are some examples of traumatic invalidation:

 1. Dismissing Emotional Expression